Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 How about if the question is, how did the United States of America achieve its independence?

-If you genuinely believe that war is never the answer, how are you...
+If you genuinely believe that war is never the answer, how are you even going to be able to teach your children the founding narrative of this country?

-you even going to be able to teach your children the founding narrative of this country and if you can't teach your children the founding narrative of this country by the time they graduate from twelfth grade are they are they actually going to understand what it is, what it means to be American and and that is why uh I mean I I I don't want to I don't want to beat up on Shannon.
+And if you can't teach your children the founding narrative of this country, by the time they graduate from 12th grade, are they actually going to understand what it is, what it means to be American?

-It's the it's the impossibility of empathizing.
+It's the impossibility of empathizing.

-There was a lady called Pippa Bacca.
+There was a lady called Pippa Baca.

 She was an Italian performance artist.

-And she decided to dress up as a bride and and walk to Palestine for world peace from Italy.
+And she decided to dress up as a bride and walk to Palestine for world peace from Italy.

-She had been brutally gang raped and murdered because her vapid I've looked at life from both sides now, her vapid illusions met reality.
+She had been brutally gang raped and murdered because her vapid, I've looked at life from both sides now, her vapid illusions met reality.

-And that that is the that is the point.
+And that is the point.

 That empathy, genuine empathy, is one thing, the ability to understand.

-But the most important thing you can understand is that not the the whole planet does not think like an NPR listening lady from suburban Massachusetts.
+But the most important thing you can understand is that not the whole planet does not think like an NPR listening lady from suburban Massachusetts.

 That's the most important thing you can figure out.

-Uh wall to wall lame duck guest hosts everywhere you go.
+Wall-to-wall lame-duck guest hosts everywhere you go.

 Let it snow, let it snow, let it snow.

-So they want to create a federal regulatory regime whereby apps would have to work on on everything.
+So they want to create a federal regulatory regime whereby apps would have to work on everything.

-So if you uh uh affer affirmative action.
+So if you affirmative action.

 Yes, that's right.

-Mr. Snardley has got it in one.
+Mr. Snurley has got it in one.

-Affirmative aption.
+Affirmative action.

-So it because it's unfair.
+So because it's unfair.

 And it's just not fair.

-I got this fax machine in nineteen eighty three.
+I got this fax machine in 1983.

 Why can't I use the Rush Limbaugh app on it?